FIM-43 Redeye: History

 Fifty Redeye systems were delivered to the mujahideen by the United States during the Soviet–Afghan War in 1984, where they were used to shoot down aircraft including several Sukhoi Su-25 jets, as well as Mil Mi-24 and Mi-8 helicopters.
 By November 1986 it had largely been replaced by the dramatically more successful FIM-92 Stinger missiles.

 During the Guinea-Bissau War of Independence, Portugal repeatedly attempted to obtain Redeyes to bolster its defenses in Portuguese Guinea, but due the American arms embargo, these attempts ultimately failed.

 All Redeye missiles were numbered and inventoried by the US Army Missile Command to prevent them from disappearance or otherwise unnoticed losses.
 No Redeye missiles were reported lost or stolen from the Army inventory, but losses occurred after Redeyes were supplied to foreign troops.
 This happened first in Belgium in January 1974, causing a strengthening of security measures in the major West European and British airports.
+In 1986, the FBI stopped an attempt by the Provisional Irish Republican Army to obtain Redeyes and other small arms via private jet from Boston; Several convictions followed the raid.